marioary/anbernic-h700-fw-comparing/README.md

 - No PortMaster support
 - No built-in scraper
 - No OTA updates
+- No RGB support
+- No searching games
 - No theming
 - No community apps
 - ?
 No support for 2nd card setup